EiriasValar/FF4FE-Tracker/README.md

 There are a lot of items in Free Enterprise, and even the most obscure might happen to be relevant in a particular situation, so no attempt is made to be comprehensive here.
 Instead, it's an opinionated list of the items you're most likely to be a) interested in and b) unable to purchase as much of as you want on your first visit – i.e. the things you may actually need to come back for later.
 For anything else, there's the Other text area.

+The set of items potentially available in a given shop can also be limited by your flags; see the Wiki's [Shop randomization](https://wiki.ff4fe.com/doku.php?id=shop_randomization) page for details.

 # Contact

 Feel free to drop me (`@EiriasValar`) a line on the **Free Enterprise Workshop** Discord, and/or to [create an Issue](https://github.com/EiriasValar/FF4FE-Tracker/issues) on GitHub to report a bug or request a feature.